abradshaw/getting-started-with-satellite-6-command-line/configure_the_server_for_provisioning/provisioning_templates.md

 If you want to change one of them, then you will need to clone it

 <div class=warn>**NOTE**:
-At the time of writing (just after GA, hammer still had not been updated to include this functionality.
+At the time of writing (just after GA, hammer still had not been updated to include this clone functionality.
 If you need to clone a template, you will need to use the UI
 </div>

 You can get a list of **Provisioning Templates** by doing the following (note that this command produces paged output by defualt, so Ive used the **--per-page 9999** option)